chris-cl587/chris-cl587.github.io/index.md

 * SP22 - Math 160: Calculus for Physical Scientists I
 * FA22 - Math 101: Math in the Social Sciences
+* SP22 - Math 101: Math in the Social Sciences

 # Papers